codacy/chart/docs/configuration/integrations/bitbucket-server.md

     -   **Application Name:** Name of the application.
 For example, `Codacy`.
     -   **Application Type:** Select `Generic Application`.

-    The rest of the configuration should be left blank.
+    The remaining fields should be left blank.

     ![Bitbucket Server application link naming](images/bitbucket-server-link-naming.png)